vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 A careful look at Figure 15.4 reveals that lighter stable nuclei (gray- squares) at the lower left of the chart have a mass a little larger than the corresponding mass number, but by the upper right-around oxygen- the mass has edged just lower than A. Table 15.3 shows this trend, confirmable in Figure 15.4 for the first four nuclides in the table.
 The difference between mass and A is most negative around iron, then turns around and becomes positive again for heavy elements like uranium.
 What is going on here?
 If the mass of a nucleus were just the sum of its parts, we would expect the total mass to just track linearly as we add more pieces.
 In fact, if we try to build a neutral carbon atom out of 6 protons, 6 neutrons, and 6 electrons, the sum, according to Table 15.4, should be 12.099 a.m.u., not 12.000.
 The discrepancy is due to nuclear binding energy, as was introduced in Figure 15.9.
 MeV/c2
 Figure 15.9: One must add energy to over- come nuclear binding energy in order to bust up a nucleus into its constituent nu- cleons (left).
-Thus, the collective mass of a nucleus plus the mass associated with the energy it takes to break it apart (via E = mc2) must be equal to the sum of the masses of the constituent parts (middle).
+Thus, the collective mass of a nucleus plus the mass associated with the energy it takes to break it apart (via $E = mc^2$) must be equal to the sum of the masses of the constituent parts (middle).
 Therefore, if we compare the mass of the nucleus alone (removing the energy's mass from the scale) it must be less than the mass of the loose collection of nucleons (right).
 Table 15.3: Example mass progression.
 Nuclide
 2H